gomezcuba/CASTRO-5G/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+To get a copy of the code up and running on a local folder follow the exteps below.
+See the Deployment section for notes on how to deploy the project on a live system.

 ### Prerequisites